madaboutbrighton/serversleep/README.md

 #### TV tuner EPG hours `--tv-tuner-epg-hours `

-Maximum time in hours not to wake up for updating EPG.
+Maximum time in hours not to wake-up for updating EPG.
+Default value is `48`.

 #### Verbose `-v `